cmd0s/Raspberry-Pi-6-Design-Proposal/README.md

 ## Contribution

 If anyone would like to submit their own ideas for improving the Raspberry Pi, please feel free to open an issue and describe your suggestion as precisely as possible.
 This repository represents my thoughts and serves as an invitation for further discussion.
 Let's let the community know what we expect from the successor to the Raspberry Pi 5.

+You can also start a discussion in the [Discussions](https://github.com/cmd0s/Raspberry-Pi-6-Design-Proposal/discussions) tab on GitHub.

 I am also sharing the 3D models I used so that the community can easily edit them and showcase their own ideas.
 I created the visualizations in Fusion 360.